 Dargues Reef Gold Mine, New South Wales (NSW), Australia

 The Dargues Reef gold mine is located in New South Wales (NSW) in Australia, approximately 60km south-east of Canberra, directly north of the town of Majors Creek.
-The mine is owned by Cortona Resources, which merged with Unity Mining in January 2013.
+The mine was owned by Cortona Resources, which merged with Unity Mining in January 2013.

 Discovered in the 1870s, the deposit was mined over two periods, from between 1870 and 1891 and between 1914 and 1916.
 The deposit has historically achieved a minimum production of 2,000t at a grade of 14g/t Au.

-Cortona Resources completed pre-construction activities and signed agreements with key contractors to facilitate seamless production.
+Cortona Resources (now Unity Mining) completed pre-construction activities and signed agreements with key contractors to facilitate seamless production.
 DRA Pacific received a lump sum contract from Cortona Resources in August 2011 to build the 330,000tpa capacity processing facility at the Dargues Reef mine.

 The NSW Planning Assessment Commission (PAC) and the Federal Government approved the project in September 2011.
 The NSW Environment Protection Authority issued an environmental protection licence to the project in June 2012.
 The project also received approvals for the final two Dargues Reef management plans and environmental management strategy.

-Construction at the mine is scheduled to begin in the fourth quarter of 2012 with production expected to commence by early 2013, but delayed due to the merger.
-Production at the mine will begin at 270,000tpa.
-The deposit will be the company's first operating mine.
+Construction at the mine was scheduled to begin in the fourth quarter of 2012 with production expected to commence by early 2013, but delayed due to the merger.
+Production at the mine will begin at the rate of 330,000tpa.